control-toolbox/spin/docs/src/bisaturation.md

 end
 # Plot the figures
 plot_sol(initial_g)
-# Conclusion: This solution seems to be the optimal one.
 ```

+Conclusion: This solution is better that the two previous, which proves that these were strict local minimisers.

 ## References
 [^1]: Bernard Bonnard, Olivier Cots, Jérémy Rouot, Thibaut Verron.
 Time minimal saturation of a pair of spins and application in magnetic resonance imaging.
 Mathematical Control and Related Fields, 2020, 10 (1), pp.47-88.